AliAlizadeh11/FaceClass/TEAM_DEVELOPMENT_GUIDE.md

-# FaceClass Team Development Guide
+# FaceClass Development Guide

 ## Project Overview
 FaceClass is an intelligent computer vision system for student attendance tracking, emotion analysis, and attention monitoring in classroom environments.
-This guide organizes the development into teams of 2-3 people, each focusing on specific system components.
+This guide organizes the development into priority-based tasks for efficient solo development.

 ## 🏗️ System Architecture Overview